 Sample Letter To Break Lease Due To Medical Reasons

 When you signed your lease, you did so with the expectation that you would get to enjoy all that your living space has to offer.
 In some cases, this does not happen due to a lack of preparation by your landlord, and you may be entitled to compensation.
 It could also be that your circumstances have changed due to a new or worsening medical condition, making it impossible to take advantage of all your amenities.
-If you need to get out of your current lease for medical reasons, DoNotPay can help.
+If you need to , DoNotPay can help.

 Causes for Breaking Your Lease Without Penalty